 Watch the sun go down at Villa Communale Park

 A vacation to Italy is incomplete without watching the ultimate sunset, and they don’t get much better than in Sorrento.
 Head up the Sorrento’s clifftops at Villa Communale Park.
 From there, you can catch a sunset over the glistening waters.
-We spent our time in Sorrento down in Marina Grande, so the park was just up the hill for us.
+We spent our time in Sorrento in Marina Grande, so the park was just up the hill.

 Watching the sky turn red as the sun drops into the horizon will leave you breathless, and it is one of the best things to do in Sorrento.
 On top of the incredible atmosphere, a few buskers often play soothing Italian music as you watch over the clifftops.